CodeYourFuture/syllabus/docs/js-core-1/week-3/homework.md

 - Your colleague took your lunch from the office fridge
 - Your colleague keeps interrupting you and others in meetings
-- Your flat-mate left dirty cups in the sink for several days
+- Your flatmate left dirty cups in the sink for several days

 ## 10) Working with your team (PD - 2 hr)